Grinnell Glacier Trail – A Must-Do Hike in Glacier National Park

 Lake Josephine

-Adorned with a modest boat dock and the mountains mirrored in the water at its far end, the area feels especially serene during early morning hours.
-Frequently overlooked by many Glacier’s visitors, it’s a perfect photo spot to set up your tripod and capture a few images (no less than a few dozens for me) before resuming your hike to the Grinnell Glacier Overlook.
+Adorned with a modest boat dock and the mountains mirroring in the water at its far end, the area feels especially serene during early morning hours.
+Frequently overlooked by many visitors, it’s a perfect photo spot in Glacier to set up your tripod and capture a few images before resuming your hike along the Grinnell Glacier Trail.

-The best part of the Grinnell Glacier Overlook hike is an abundance of natural attractions dotting the area along the trail.
-Grinnell Lake is the next place to gaze at.
-While the previous two lakes entices the hikers to their shores, allowing to touch the cold water, Grinnell Lake seduces from afar.
+The best part of the Grinnell Glacier hike is an abundance of natural attractions along the trail.
+Lower Grinnell Lake is the next place to gaze at.
+While the previous two lakes allure the hikers to their shores, allowing them to touch the cold water, Grinnell Lake seduces from afar.

-The iconic aquamarine lake sits at the foot of the giant mountains that embrace its western side.
-A number of Glacier’s waterfalls, such as Grinnell Falls and Salamander Falls, stream down the mountainside until dispersing into the lake.
-The whole place can’t be more idyllic.
+The iconic aquamarine lake sits at the foot of an imposing mountain that embraces its western side.
+A number of Glacier’s waterfalls, including Grinnell Falls and Salamander Falls, stream down the mountainside until dispersing into the lake.
+A place can’t be more idyllic.

-Different experiences and vistas await those who take a detour from their Grinnell Glacier Overlook trip and hike to Grinnell Lake.
-The Grinnell Lake Trail follows the Grinnell Glacier Overlook Trail before forking to the left about a mile from Lake Josephine.
+Different experiences and vistas await those who take a detour from their Grinnell Glacier Trail and hike to Grinnell Lake.
+The Grinnell Lake Trail follows the Grinnell Glacier Trail before forking to the left about a mile from Lake Josephine.
 From here, the path runs downhill until stopping at the shore of Grinnell Lake, 1.6 miles later.

 Grinnell Glacier Overlook Trail, Hike in Many Glacier - Roads and Destinations

-The views of Grinnell Lake accompany the Grinnell Glacier Overlook’s hikers until almost the end the trail.
+The views of Grinnell Lake accompany Grinnell Glacier’s hikers until almost the end of the trail.
 Offering different perspectives of the lake, the path continues climbing.
 The area is mostly exposed to the sun.
 Several small waterfalls stream down the mountainside, accommodating the hikers with temporary shady refuge and welcoming coolness.

-At one point, the Grinnell Glacier Overlook Trail veers from the cliff edge and springs uphill in a zigzag manner.
-Soon enough, it stumbles upon another waterfall that rushes down to Grinnell Lake.
+At one point, the Grinnell Glacier Trail veers from the cliff edge and springs uphill in a zigzag manner.
+Soon, it stumbles upon another waterfall that rushes down to Grinnell Lake.

 This place looks perfect to sit down, look back, and feast your eyes on the surreal surroundings.
 “Can this place be real?” – You’re not the only one who asks this question again and again.

-The Grinnell Glacier Overlook Trail seems to come to an end here.
-Neither a footbridge nor any other visible crossings allow the hikers to get to the other side of this creek-waterfall.
+The Grinnell Glacier Trail seems to come to an end here.
+Neither a footbridge nor any other visible crossings allow the hikers to get to the other side of the gurgling creek-waterfall.
 A well-trodden path, however, emerges right on the other bank.

-During our hike to the Grinnell Glacier Overlook, only a few travelers waded throught the water to continue farther uphill to Upper Grinnell Lake, the end of this hiking endeavor.
+During our hike along the Grinnell Glacier Trail, only a few travelers waded through the water to continue farther uphill to Upper Grinnell Lake, the end of this hiking endeavor.

 Interestingly, the lake with floating icebergs didn’t exist here before.
-Once a kingdom reigned solely by Grinnell Glacier, the area gave in to the proglacier lake in the 1930s.
-The waterbody seems to get bigger and bigger as the glacier continues to retreat.
+Once a kingdom reigned solely by Grinnell Glacier, the area gave in to the proglacial lake in the 1930s.
+The lake gets bigger and bigger as the glacier continues to retreat.

 Use the same trail to get back to the Grinnell Glacier trailhead.
 As the trail runs downhill now, hiking is easier.
 Your knees, however, may disagree with it.